johannschopplich/toon/SPEC.md

 Required parameters: None

 Optional parameters:
-- charset: Although TOON is always UTF-8, the charset parameter MAY be specified as "charset=utf-8" for explicit declaration.
+- charset: Although TOON is always UTF-8, the charset parameter MAY be specified as "charset=utf-8".
 If absent, UTF-8 MUST be assumed.

-**Encoding considerations:** 8-bit.
+Encoding considerations: 8-bit.
 TOON documents are UTF-8 encoded text with LF (U+000A) line endings.

-**Security considerations:** See Section 15 of this specification.
+Security considerations: See Section 15.

-**Interoperability considerations:** See Section 17 of this specification.
+Interoperability considerations: See Section 17.

-**Published specification:** This document.
+Published specification: This document.

-**Applications that use this media type:** LLM-based applications, prompt engineering tools, data serialization for AI contexts, configuration management systems.
+Applications: LLM-based applications, prompt engineering tools, data serialization for AI contexts, configuration management systems.

-**Fragment identifier considerations:** Not applicable.
-No fragment identifier syntax is defined for TOON.

-**Additional information:**
+Fragment identifier considerations: None defined.

+Additional information:
-- **File extension:** .toon
+- File extension: .toon
-- **Macintosh file type code:** TEXT
+- Macintosh file type code: TEXT
-- **Line endings:** LF (U+000A)

-**Person & email address to contact for further information:** See Author section.
+- Contact: See Appendix E (Author section)

-**Intended usage:** COMMON (upon standardization)
+Intended usage: COMMON (upon standardization)

-**Restrictions on usage:** None
+Restrictions on usage: None

-**Change controller:** This specification is community-maintained.
+Change controller: Community-maintained.
 See repository at https://github.com/johannschopplich/toon

-### 18.3 File Extension

-The file extension **.toon** is RECOMMENDED for TOON documents.
-Implementations SHOULD recognize this extension and associate it with TOON processing.

-### 18.4 Implementation Status
+### 18.3 Implementation Status

 Implementers SHOULD be aware that the media type designation `text/toon` is provisional and MAY be subject to change before formal IANA registration.
 Early implementers are encouraged to monitor the specification repository for updates.